 How To Achieve An Eagle In Golf

 In golf, hitting an eagle is a remarkable achievement that combines skill, strategy, and possibly a little bit of luck.
+When you score an eagle, it’s important to know how to mark an eagle on a scorecard correctly.
 On different kinds of holes, golfers can hit for an eagle in the following ways:

 On A Par 4 Hole